 During Melonee Wise's time at the influential Silicon Valley robotics research lab Willow Garage, she worked on self-driving cars and boats, and personal robots for hospitality and healthcare.
 After leaving, Wise pursued the one vertical that would have the most immediate impact: warehouse and distribution robots.

-On the surface, accident-preventing autonomous cars to prevent or robo-nurses to help grandma out of bed certainly sound like they'd be more helpful to society, Wise's choice was absolutely the, *ahem*, wise choice.
+On the surface, accident-preventing autonomous cars and robo-nurses to help grandma out of bed certainly sound like they'd be more helpful to society.
+But a deeper dive shows Wise's choice was absolutely the, *ahem*, wise choice.

 The global logistics industry is valued at $5 trillion, and customer expectations have never been higher due to ecommerce envelope-pushers like Amazon Prime's two day delivery.

 "The industry is being pushed really hard to deliver on a faster and faster time contract between them and the customer," Wise says.
 "Now people want their goods in hours; ten years ago it was maybe a week."

 To exacerbate matters, there's not enough people who want the usually low-paying material handling jobs.
 A 2015 survey done by CSCMP and Capgemini Consulting indicates nearly four out of five third-party logistics providers were unprepared for the impending labor shortage.

 "You've got an industry that needs to hire more people and needs to be more efficient, and needs to deliver on these requirements for customers, and yet the resources aren't available," Wise says.

 Her solution was to found and become the CEO of the San Jose-based Fetch Robotics, and consequently, create AMRs (Autonomous Mobile Robots) that roll along on the bleeding edge of material handling technology.